nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Usage Example:
 ```
 ____________________________________________________________
-$ edit-item 1 trip1 /day 1 /time 7am /name wake up from bed
+$ edit-item trip1 /day 1 /time 9am /name later breakfast /index 1
 ____________________________________________________________
-	You have just edited item 1 of trip1 to wake up from bed at 7am
+	You have just edited item 1 on day 1 of trip1 to later breakfast at 9am
 ____________________________________________________________
 ```